 This makes the buying decision much easier, converting more prospects to loyal customers.
 And once Amazon learns the habits of a typical customer in a certain segment, they use lookalike modeling to find other similar prospects who are likely to turn into high LTV customers.
 As a result of these customer analytics strategies, Amazon’s growth has skyrocketed over the past decade.

-ThoughtSpot’s Modern Analytics Cloud delivers Live Analytics for your modern data stack so you can operationalize customer insights in a self-service manner, anytime, anywhere.
+With ThoughtSpot, everyone in your organization can engage with data the same way they chat with a colleague or friend.
+ThoughtSpot delivers AI Analytics, powered by natural language processing, so your entire company can operationalize customer insights in a self-service manner, anytime, anywhere.
 ThoughtSpot has cutting-edge AI technology to find new populations to target or forecast how current customers may behave in the future.
-Not only that, ThoughtSpot also makes it easy for users to build interactive data apps that integrate with other cloud tools like your CRM, ERP, and product analytics software, allowing you to put those customer insights to work right away.
+Not only that, ThoughtSpot also makes it easy for users to embed analytics and build interactive data apps that integrate with other cloud tools like your CRM, ERP, and product analytics software, so your customer insights are right in your existing workflows, without even having to log in to a business intelligence platform.

 Get started on your customer analytics journey by signing up for a 30-day free trial of ThoughtSpot today.